African Liberation Day

 To support fund raising efforts as means of financing the activities of PACCNY.

 Post it, tweet it.

 Pan African Community of Central New York (PACCNY)

 SPREAD THE WORD

 Recognizing the need for a non-profit organization that would engage in fostering the unity of people of African origin in Central New York and beyond, a group of concerned individuals in Syracuse came together and formed PACCNY; an organization that seeks to engage in activities that promote understanding among all global communities, especially those who suffer from oppressive structures and systems.

-* The term “people of African origin” includes Africa-American, African-Caribbean and other African diasporan communities
+* The term “people of African origin” includes African-American, African-Caribbean, Afro-Latinx and other African diasporan communities

 Unity day is a celebrative event featuring cultural and artistic talents among members of the Syracuse Africana community, treating the audience to: poetry, spoken word, music, song; colorful fashion shows and an irresistible Pan-African cuisine.
 The event fosters an afternoon of reconnecting, having fun and holding communion with each other.